-14. PENSION PLAN AND NET PENSION COST
+16. PENSION PLAN AND NET PENSION COST

-A. In accordance with the Labor Standards Act, the Company has a funded defined benefit pension plan covering all eligible employees prior to the enforcement of the Labor Pension Act ("the Act"), effective on July 1, 2005 and employees choosing to continue to be subject to the pension mechanism under the Labor Standards Law after the enforcement of the Act.
+- A. In accordance with the Labor Standards Act, the Company has a funded defined benefit pension plan covering all eligible employees prior to the enforcement of the Labor Pension Act ("the Act"), effective on July 1, 2005 and employees choosing to continue to be subject to the pension mechanism under the Labor Standards Law after the enforcement of the Act.
 Under the funding policy of the plan, the Company contributes monthly an amount equal to 2% (5% before July 2005) of the employees' monthly salaries and wages to the pension fund deposited with the Bank of Taiwan, the custodian, which acquired the Central Trust of China on July 1, 2007.
 Pension benefits are generally based on service years and six-month average wages and salaries before retirement of the employee.
-Two units are earned per year for the first 15 years of service and one unit is earned for each additional year of service with a maximum of 45 units.
+Two units are earned per year for the first 15 years of service and one unit is earned for each additional year of service with a maximum of 45 units. - B. In accordance with the Labor Pension Act, effective July 1, 2005, the Company has a defined contribution pension plan covering employees (excluding foreign employees) who chose to be subject to the pension mechanism under this Act.
+The Company makes monthly contributions to the employees' individual pension accounts on a basis no less than 6% of each employee's monthly salary or wage.
+The principal and accrued dividends from an employee's personal pension account are claimed monthly or in full at one time.
+Under this pension plan, net pension costs amounting to \$275,976 and \$245,742 were recognized for the years ended December 31, 2007 and 2006, respectively.

-- B. The following tables set forth the actuarial assumptions, funded status and amounts recognized for the Company's defined benefit pension plan: - (1) Assumptions used in actuarial calculations as of December 31, 2007 and 2006:
+- C. The following tables set forth the actuarial assumptions, funded status and amounts recognized for the Company's defined benefit pension plan: - (1) Assumptions used in actuarial calculations as of December 31, 2007 and 2006:

-2007 2006 Discount rate 2.75 % 3.25% Long-term rate of compensation increase 2.00 % 2.00% Expected rate of return on plan assets 3.00 3.25% Vested benefit (\$ 39,21 3) (\$ 40,207) Vested benefit obligation (\$ 34,73 9) (\$ 39,145) Accumulated benefit obligation (\$ 1,130,09 1) (\$ 974,226)
+2007 2006 Discount rate 2.75% 3.25% Long-term rate of compensation increase 2.00% 2.00% Expected rate of return on plan assets 3.00% 3.25% Vested benefit (\$ 39,213) (\$ 40,207) Vested benefit obligation (\$ 34,739) (\$ 39,145) Accumulated benefit obligation (\$ 1,130,091) (\$ 974,226)